 Housing and Meals

 Students will be housed in residence halls on campus, just a short walk from the York city centre.
 All students will be provided with single rooms with a washbasin.
 Bathrooms are shared, and each floor has a small kitchen area.
-A meal plan is included in the program.
+A meal plan will not be included in the program AY17-18 and beyond.

 Excursions and Activities